atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 Objective: Conditional branch logic is required from FetchCustomerRow to LogMessageWarnNotFound activities so that when no row is found the flow executes our 404-NotFound response scenario.

-1. Click the ?Green? condition between FetchCustomerRow and LogMessageWarnNotFound to open the dialog box for Branch Mapping Settings.
-Change the branch type to ?Success with no matching Condition.
+1. Click the 'Green' condition between FetchCustomerRow and LogMessageWarnNotFound to open the dialog box for Branch Mapping Settings.
+Change the branch type to 'Success with no matching Condition.
 Click Save.

 ![](/images/QVt_Image_47.gif)